Simon Ferry: Dundee

 On 7 June 2014, Ferry moved back to Scotland, where he signed for Dundee, becoming the sixth signing of the season, ahead of their Scottish Premiership campaign, following their promotion.
 Upon the move to Dundee, Manager Paul Hartley said that signing Ferry would boost the club's attack saying: "He played the last year as a sitting midfielder but I see his strengths in attacking and going forward with the ball.
 He is young and dynamic and has proved himself in England at a very decent level."

 He scored on his debut for Dundee, a 4–0 win against Peterhead in the first round of the Scottish League Cup.
 Ferry made his league debut for Dundee, in the opening game of the season, in a 1–1 draw against Kilmarnock.
 However, his time at Dundee were shattered over suffering injuries twice.
 Despite the injuries, Ferry made twenty-two appearances and scored once in all competitions.
 On 31 August 2015, he was released by from his contract by mutual consent.

 Peterhead

-Two years after playing in a play-off final to reach the second tier of English football, Ferry signed part-time for Scottish third-tier side Peterhead in September 2015.
+Following his release from Dundee, Ferry signed for Peterhead in September 2015.
 Ferry scored an own goal on his full debut against Stirling Albion, leading to a 1–0 defeat.
 Ferry also scored an own goal for Airdrieonians in his final game for Peterhead, leading to a 1–1 draw.
 He departed the club in May 2022.